tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Explain to students that now you should enable access to billing data for the new IAM administrator user, proceed as follows:

-* On the navigation bar, click on your account name and then choose "My Account".
+* On the navigation bar, click on your account name and then choose "My Account."

   ![Create an administrator IAM user - Step 11](Images/iam-user-11.png)

-* In the next page, scroll down to the "IAM User and Role Access to Billing Information" section, and click on the _Edit_ option.
+* On the next page, scroll down to the "IAM User and Role Access to Billing Information" section, and click on the _Edit_ option.

   ![Create an administrator IAM user - Step 12](Images/iam-user-12.png)